ubccr/coldfront/docs/features/billing.md

 - **Slurm** — `SlurmAccount` compute usage is billed per service unit against the cluster's rate.

-Free allowances are stacked (owner-level first, then project-level) before discounts are applied to the net total.
+Free allowances are stacked (per owner, resource, and unit format) before a single discount is applied to each resource's net total.
+Discounts are never stacked; the most specific match (owner+resource > resource > owner > global) wins.
+A global No Cost discount reduces the grand total to zero while still showing the underlying charges.

 ## Extensibility

 Billing sources are registered through the plugin registry with `register_billing_source`.
+Each source must provide `get_billable`, `get_rate_scope`, and `get_quantity` callbacks — a registration missing one fails fast with `ImproperlyConfigured`.
 Plugins can add their own billable models (e.g. a custom metering system) without modifying core ColdFront.
 See [Billing Plugins](../plugins/billing.md).

 ## PDF Export